-Policy A29: Land to the south and east of Ash and Tongham Policy box, Requirements (6) Development proposals in the vicinity of Ash Green to have recognition of the historic location of Ash Green village.
+Policy olicy A29: Land to the south and east of Ash and Tongham MM38 Policy box, Requirements (6) Development proposals in the vicinity of Ash Green to have recognition of the historic location of Ash Green village.
 The properties along Ash Green Road have historically been considered to form part of Ash Green village.
 Whilst this land is now proposed to be included within the Ash and Tongham urban area, pProposals for the land west of this road must should respect the historical context of this area by preventing the coalescence of Ash, Tongham and Ash Green.
 Any development as a whole will not be of a size and scale that would detract from the character of the rural landscape.
-This shouldmust include the provision of a green buffer that seeks to maintains a sense of separation between the any proposed new development and the properties fronting onto Ash Green Road.
+This should must include the provision of a green buffer that seeks to maintains a sense of separation between the any proposed new development and the properties fronting onto Ash Green Road.
 This will also help soften the edges of the strategic development location and provide a transition between the built up area and the countryside beyond (7) Sensitive design at site boundaries that has regard to the transition from urban to rural (8) Sensitive design at site boundaries with the adjacent complex of listed buildings at Ash Manor.
 Views to and from this heritage asset, including their approach from White Lane, must be protected

-Policy A61: Land at A aron's Hill, God alming MM39 New policy POLICY A6 1: Land at Aaron's Hill, Godalming (whole policy) Allocation This site is allocated for approximately 200 homes (C3), including some self-build and custom house building Land at Aaron's Hill, Godalming Requirements Comprehensive masterplanning of the site to ensure that development is successfully integrated with the adjoining development site within Waverley borough and the surrounding landscape context Improve the bridleway connecting Halfway Lane and New Way (in Waverley borough) for pedestrians and cyclists Avoid adverse impacts of development on the Wealden Heaths SPA through appropriate avoidance measures potentially including SANG An application level Habitat Regulations Assessment Agreement with Natural England that the development will have no adverse impact on the Wealden Heaths SPA Opportunities (6) Sensitive design at site boundaries that has significant regard to the transition from urban to greenfield (1) Green corridors and linkages to habitats outside of the site (2) Encourage connections with services and facilities Description Location Ward in Godalming Godalming Pilgrims Scale of Advertision T3 822 Contraction of the second se Ownership Private
+Policy A61: Land at A aron's Hill, God alming MM39 New policy POLICY A6 1: Land at Aaron's Hill, Godalming (whole policy) Allocation This site is allocated for approximately 200 homes (C3), including some self-build and custom house building plots Land at Aaron's Hill, Godalming Requirements Comprehensive masterplanning of the site to ensure that development is successfully integrated with the adjoining development site within Waverley borough and the surrounding landscape context Improve the bridleway connecting Halfway Lane and New Way (in Waverley borough) for pedestrians and cyclists Avoid adverse impacts of development on the Wealden Heaths SPA through appropriate avoidance measures potentially including SANG An application level Habitat Regulations Assessment Agreement with Natural England that the development will have no adverse impact on the Wealden Heaths SPA Sensitive design at site boundaries that has significant regard to the transition from urban to greenfield Opportunities Green corridors and linkages to habitats outside of the site Encourage connections with services and facilities in Godalming Description Location Godalming T382 Ward Ownership Pilgrims Private

-Area (size) Existing use 9.3 ha Fields Site 2254 LAA reference Site 2254 Key considerations (1) Wealden Heaths SPA (2) Cross boundary site (3) Impact on landscape (AGLV) (4) Green Infrastructure (5) Positive linkages with Green Oak Primary School
+Area (size) 9.3 ha

+Existing use Fields

+LAA reference Site 2254

+!
+Key (1) Wealden Heaths SPA

+considerations (2) Cross boundary site

+(3) Impact on landscape (AGLV)

+(4) Green Infrastructure

+(5) Positive linkages with Green Oak

+Primary School